 Let's dig a bit deeper into the magnetic delta class.
 This is the most interesting type of sunspot structure due to the high solar activity which they often cause.
 With the following list you can determine whether a sunspot has a magnetic delta structure:

-Images: An example of a very complex sunspot group with a Bèta-Gamma-Delta magnetic classification as seen by NASA SDO's HMI instrument.
+An example of a very complex sunspot group with a Bèta-Gamma-Delta magnetic classification as seen by NASA SDO's HMI instrument.
 This sunspot region was the source of a major X2.3 solar flare.
 The top image shows us this sunspot region in visible light.
 The bottom image is a so called ''magnetogram'' and shows the magnetic layout of a sunspot region.
-The red colour indicates sunspots or areas with a negative polarity and the blue colour indicates areas with positive polarity sunspots.
+The red color indicates sunspots or areas with a negative polarity and the blue color indicates areas with positive polarity sunspots.